 “A person who is nice to you but rude to the waiter, or to others, is not a nice person” (Barry, 1998, p.
 185).

 “Watch out for people who have a situational value system, who can turn the charm on and off depending on the status of the person they are interacting with . . .
 Be especially wary of those who are rude to people perceived to be in subordinate roles.”
 [Cited in USA Today “CEOs say how you treat a waiter can predict a lot about character”]

 I think this advice should be taken very seriously, especially by those in a supervisory or management role.
 In a USA Today article, Siki Giunta (CEO of Managed Objects, but who previously worked as a bartender) summed this up well when she said this type of situational behavior is a good predictor of a person’s character because it’s not something you can learn or unlearn easily but instead it shows how you were raised.

-So whether it’s ordering coffee on a Saturday night or interacting with employees at work on a Monday morning, it behooves all of us (CEOs, managers, and employees) to treat everyone (above and below us) with kindness, dignity, and respect.
+Takeaway: Whether it’s ordering coffee on a Saturday night or interacting with employees at work on a Monday morning, each of us—whether you’re a CEO, manager, or employee—needs to treat everyone, both in and outside the office (regardless of their status or title in the social or corporate ladder) with kindness, dignity, and respect.

 Barry, D. (1998).
 Dave Barry Turns 50.
 New York, NY: Ballantine Publishing Group.

 Jones, D. (2006, April 17).
 CEOs say how you treat a waiter can predict a lot about character.
 USA Today.
 Retrieved from http://www.usatoday.com/money/companies/management/2006-04-14-ceos-waiter-rule_x.htm